MacNite/HiveScale/README.md

 **Short press** the setup button (GPIO 27): the device starts a Wi-Fi access point named `HiveScale-Setup-XXXX`.
 Connect to it and open `http://192.168.4.1` to update Wi-Fi networks, device ID, claim code, and API settings.
 Saving reboots the device automatically.

-**Long press (5 s)**: factory-resets all stored Preferences and reboots.
+**Long press (5 s):** factory-resets all stored Preferences and reboots.

-The provisioning portal automatically closes after 10 minutes.
+The provisioning portal closes automatically after 10 minutes.

 ---